The ISO 27001 Implementation Phase Key Steps

 Distribute the created materials through various channels such as email, intranet, and physical postings within the office.

-I personally would recommend putting things out via multiple channels, such as email, and then maintain posts on the Intranet.
+I would recommend distributing information through multiple channels, such as email, and then maintaining posts on the Intranet.
 The posts may then become part of the induction materials for new starters.

 Gather feedback from employees to assess the effectiveness of the awareness campaign using surveys, quizzes, and feedback forms to measure understanding and engagement.